 If the current payee does not reside in your service area and you are sending a come-in

-letter, advise the payee to go to his/her local office.
-Inform the resident office
+letter, advise the payee to go to their local office.
+Inform the resident office of

-of the reason for the contact with the current payee to help the resident office in
+the reason for the contact with the current payee to help the resident office in obtaining

 When talking with the current payee, discuss such issues as the following: